9.1 Key Capture Error Messages

 Click the Update Total button to submit the transaction and proceed to the Deposit Confirmation screen.

 If at any time you would like to change your password, please sign into Key Capture and navigate to the Bulletin Board.
 Select link (click here) to change password.

 In addition, your Key Capture password will expire 365 days from today.
-Users will be prompted to change their passwords.
-The following process outlines the dialog boxes users will encounter and the steps they should take to reset their Key Capture password:
+You will be prompted to change your password.
+The following process outlines the dialog boxes you will encounter and the steps you should take to reset your Key Capture password:

-- After logon to Key Capture, user will be immediately brought to the Change Password screen to update their password.
+- After logon to Key Capture, you will be immediately brought to the Change Password screen to update your password.

-- Once complete, the following dialog box will appear, prompting the user to enter a new password.
+- Once complete, the following dialog box will appear, prompting you to enter a new password.

 - The new password must be entered twice for verification.